About the School

 - Sea sickness tablets (we recommend “Stugeron” or “Dramamine” It is advisable to check with your doctor if you are concerned about taking these.
 Many of our customers have had great success with travel bands.

 As storage space is limited onboard, it is recommended that you use a soft hold-all or unframed rucksack as suitcases are extremely difficult to handle and store.

 Frying bacon, sausages etc onboard is not permitted

 Anglesey School of Sailing carries the mandatory insurance cover relating to third parties and public liability.

 We strongly recommend that you arrange cover against cancellation, accident, injury or loss of personal possessions.
 Check your personal or home insurance as you may find that you are already covered.

 Courses to commence 0900 on the Monday morning; in certain circumstances and subject to availability Sunday arrival after 8pm might be possible.

 We start with a welcome meeting followed by a “below decks” safety briefing on the yachts.
 You sleep onboard on the joining night.
 Evenings are spent in harbours, marinas or anchorages.
-We aim to return to Holyhead and finish by 5pm on the last day of your course/cruise.
+We aim to return to harbour and finish by 5pm on the last day of your course/cruise.